travis-ci/docs-travis-ci-com/user/web-ui.md

 ## Build pushed branches

-If *ON*, builds will be run on branches that are not [explcitiy excluded](/user/customizing-the-build/#Safelisting-or-blocklisting-branches) in your `.travis.yml`.
+If *ON*, builds will be run on branches that are not [explicitly excluded](/user/customizing-the-build/#Safelisting-or-blocklisting-branches) in your `.travis.yml`.

-If *OFF* builds only run on branches that are [explcitiy included](/user/customizing-the-build/#Safelisting-or-blocklisting-branches).
+If *OFF* builds only run on branches that are [explicitly included](/user/customizing-the-build/#Safelisting-or-blocklisting-branches).

 ## Build pushed pull requests